Tutoring Pointers

 Summary

-The more you make your sessions entertaining and engaging, the more chances you increase your student base.
-Most importantly, the feeling of satisfaction you get after helping a student with their area of lack is priceless!
+The more entertaining and engaging your sessions are, the more likely you are to increase your student base.
+Most importantly, the satisfaction you get after helping a student with their area of need is priceless!

 Page Reference